UsaidMuhammad/customCMS/README.md

 # customCMS

-Project Abbandend due to building intrust in JavaScript.
+Project Abbandend due to building interest in JavaScript.

 ~~A Custom CMS in PHP with Codeigniter~~